Course Outline

 • Goals of nutrition communication

-• Foundational elements of effective nutrition communication (message, target audience, medium)
+• Foundational elements of effective nutrition communication (message, audience, medium)

-• Health literacy tools to promote effective nutrition communication
+• Health literacy and associated tools to promote effective nutrition communication

-• Ethical considerations of communicating nutrition education messages in a range of different media
+• Ethical considerations of communicating nutrition education messages on social media

 What level is this course?